-- 3.1 Verbal Rachel Kluth, Ed.D., Assistant to the Superintendent for Secondary Instruction - Dr. Kluth shared there were 11 students sitting for the Seal of Biliteracy panel presentations (three students for French and eight Spanish); She thanked all involved in the success of the program. - Dr. Kluth encouraged everyone to check out the Literacy Fair happening at the Hill School.
-It is great to see the creativity and students engaging in activities.
-She encouraged everyone to check it out. - 3.2 Verbal Lynn Carragher, Assistant to the Superintendent for Inclusive Education and Instruction - Ms. Carragher shared the results of the SPP Indicator 8 Report 2020/2021 Parent Questionnaire that assesses parent perception and engagement relative to students with disabilities.
-They received 83 completed surveys and a 92% positive parental response rate. - 3.3 Mr. Turbeville moved, seconded by Mr. Legault, the Board approved Consent Items (CSE) 3.3.1-3.3.7.
-The motion Carried 6-0. - 3.3.1 On April 13, 26, 27, 28, 29, and May 6, 2022, the District Committee on Special Education reviewed students and made recommendations for placement. - 3.3.2 On April 25, 26, 27, 28, 29, May 3, 4, 5, 6, and 10, 2022, the District Subcommittee on Special Education reviewed students and made recommendations for placement. - 3.3.3 On April 1, 5, 6, 12, and May 5, 2022, the Committee on Preschool Special Education reviewed students and made recommendations for placement. - 3.3.4 On May 13, 2022, the Ginther Subcommittee on Special Education reviewed students and made recommendations for placement. - 3.3.5 On April 21, 2022, the Hill Subcommittee on Special Education reviewed students and made recommendations for placement. - 3.3.6 On April 5, 25, and May 4, 2022, the Oliver Subcommittee on Special Education reviewed students and made recommendations for placement. - 3.3.7 On March 30, April 25, 26 and 27, 2022, the High School Subcommittee on Special Education reviewed students and made recommendations for placement.
+- 3.1 Verbal Rachel Kluth, Ed.D., Assistant to the Superintendent for Secondary Instruction - Dr. Kluth provided an update on the Code of Conduct.
+A thorough review was made to ensure inclusive language and alignment.
+The Code of Conduct was presented at Policy Subcommittee and will be on the June 6 Board Agenda for the first reading.
+The public hearing will be held prior to the June 6 Board meeting. - 3.2 Verbal Lynn Carragher, Assistant to the Superintendent for Inclusive Education and Instruction - Ms. Carragher provided an update on the Special Olympics to be held in Spencerport on June 2.
+Many Brockport athletes will be participating.
+Ms. Carragher also shared the final game for Unified Basketball is May 18. - 3.3 Mr. Turbeville moved, seconded by Mr. Lewis, the Board approved Consent Items (CSE) 3.3.1-3.3.7.
+The motion carried 5-0. - 3.3.1 On April 26, and May 8, 2023, the District Committee on Special Education reviewed students and made recommendations for placement. - 3.3.2 On April 11, 13, 19, 25, 26, 27, May 3, 5, and 9, 2023, the District Subcommittee on Special Education reviewed students and made recommendations for placement. - 3.3.3 On March 7, 10, 17, 23, 24, April 13, 21, and 27, 2023, the Committee on Preschool Special Education reviewed students and made recommendations for placement. - 3.3.4 On April 11, 2023, the Ginther Subcommittee on Special Education reviewed students and made recommendations for placement. - 3.3.5 On April 18, and 24, 2023, the Barclay Subcommittee on Special Education reviewed students and made recommendations for placement. - 3.3.6 On May 16, 2023, the Oliver Subcommittee on Special Education reviewed students and made recommendations for placement. - 3.3.7 On April 11, 12, 20, and 24, 2023, the High School Subcommittee on Special Education reviewed students and made recommendations for placement.